 Forest Pest First Detector Program

-In response to the growing threat of invasive pests to Vermont’s forests, state and ferderal partners working with invasive tree pests identified a need to nurture local leaders to assist with ongoing outreach, education and local planning and surveying efforts.
+In response to the growing threat of invasive pests to Vermont’s forests, state and federal partners working with invasive tree pests identified a need to nurture local leaders to assist with ongoing outreach, education and local planning and surveying efforts.
 To address this need, the partners came together to develop Vermont's Forest Pest First Detectors (FPFD) program.
-First Detector volunteeres are on the front line of defense against pest infestations.
+First Detector volunteers are on the front line of defense against pest infestations.